← Back to ResourcesBreed Guides

 A Shih Tzu emergency kit:

-(1) Saline eye flush and clean gauze (corneal ulcers and proptosis events)
+(1) Sterile saline eye flush and clean gauze (for corneal ulcers and proptosis events).

-(2) Pet first aid kit with vet wrap, antiseptic, tweezers
+(2) Pet first aid kit with vet wrap, antiseptic, and tweezers.

 Should I get pet insurance for my Shih Tzu?